datacamp-content-public/Highcharter-for-Finance/slides/chapter_1_cc9767f391d9266e7fb9b1e7fbe28dc0.md

 `@script`
-The way to tell highcharter which column to use for the x-axis and y-axis is with the `hcaes()` function, which is similar to the `aes` function from `ggplot`.
+We use the `hchart` function with `hcaes()`, which is similar to `aes` from `ggplot`.
 Let's look at the code flow.
 We first call the `hchart()` function to start the highcharter code flow.
 Then we pass it `spy_tibble`.
 Now highcharter  knows what data object to work with, but it doesn't know which column to use for the x-axis data and which for the y-axis data.
 We communicate that with hcaes(x = date, y = price).
 Now highcharter is aware that date goes on the x-axis and price goes on the y-axis.
 How does it know we want a line chart?
 We use type = "line", and we will see later how that let's us construct different types of charts.
 Note that this hchart-hcaes code flow requires us to be more explicit than we were with the xts object, but we will see how it can be more flexible and efficient for charting tidy tibbles that has for example all 3 ETFs price data.
 First though, let's look at the tibble to hchart to hcaes code flow and results.

 ---